toybila/EvenF_submission/README.md

 The assignment insists on using Logistic regression on the set features above and gives a probability of click for each offer.
 This has not allowed the candidate to explore other algorithms that might be able to better differentiate the classes.
-To properly optimize the Logistic regression, it will be essential to understand what the business case will be.
+To properly optimize the Logistic regression metrics, it will be essential to understand what the business case will be.
 Accuracy is not a good measure in this case because of the imbalanced dataset and based on the business case we can adjust the threshold of the Logistic regression to affect the precision, recall and F1 score.
 To handle the imbalance in the dataset, we used